GCDigitalFellows/GitDRI/gitinit.md

 Type `git init` and hit enter.

-This initializes the Git repository so it knows to pay attention to this folder.
+This initializes a new Git repository so it knows to pay attention to this folder.

 You should see something like `Initialized empty Git repository in /Users/gcdri/Desktop/GitPractice/.git/`